African Minds

 https://doi.org/10.47622/9781928502739

-cover for Transformative Innovation in times of Change
+cover for Transformative Innovation in Times of Change: Lessons for Africa from COVID-19

 January 2023